Elloe Kaifi: Traveling to Earth

-Following the destruction of Sakaar, Elloe travelled to Earth with the remaining members of the Warbound to seek revenge on the Illuminati who exiled Hulk (using a special armor to make her the physical equal of her teammates).
+Following the destruction of Sakaar, Elloe travelled to Earth with the remaining members of the Warbound to seek revenge on the Illuminati who exiled Hulk.
 During the fight with the Avengers, Elloe takes down Spider-Man.
 Later she is shown working alongside Hiroim to capture Doctor Strange, where she defeated Ronin and Echo, who were soon electrocuted by the others soldiers while Hiroim easily bested Iron Fist.
 After this fast fight, Hiroim says to Elloe to take the trio to the arena while he attacks Doctor Strange, although he was defeated by the Sorcerer Supreme before he went on to confront the Hulk.

 At the arena, Elloe is almost slain by the infiltrating hero Cloud 9.
 She is saved when Cloud 9's companions talk her out of completing her actions.

-In World War Hulk's "Aftersmash" one-shot followup, Elloe is heavily wounded, impaled on a spear to end hostilities between Sakaarians and Hivelings, who had been killing each other over Miek's complicity in the destruction of Sakaar.
+In World War Hulk's "Aftersmash" one-shot followup, Elloe is impaled on a spear to end hostilities between Sakaarians and Hivelings, who had been killing each other over Miek's complicity in the destruction of Sakaar.
 It is also revealed that though she was not part of Miek's betrayal, she had harbored a shameful secret in that part of her was glad when Crown City was destroyed, because it gave her an excuse to give in to her anger and hatred.

-She is shown alive, but gravely injured with the remaining Warbound when they are transported to Gammaworld, a massive energy dome placed over the Southwestern United States by The Leader.
-Elloe's injuries were then healed by Kate Waynesboro administering medical nanites, her own alien physiology, and the gamma radiation.
+Elloe is shown alive, but gravely injured with the remaining Warbound when they are transported to Gammaworld, a massive energy dome placed over the southwestern United States by the Leader.
+Elloe's injuries are healed by exposure to gamma radiation as well as Kate Waynesboro administering medical nanites.

-During the Civil War II storyline, Elloe Kaifi was with the Warbound when they hear that Bruce Banner is dead.
+During Civil War II, Elloe Kaifi is with the Warbound when they learn that Hawkeye has killed Bruce Banner as part of a contingency plan.

 Other versions

 Marvel Zombies Return

-In the 4th issue, Hulk along with the Warbound reach the moon in hopes to start World War Hulk but instead meets Zombiefied versions of Giant Man and the Immortals.
-At the end of battle only Hulk and Elloe remain of Warbound until Hulk realizes he has been bitten.
-He turns instantly, rips her in half and eats her.
+An alternate universe variant of Elloe Kaifi appears in Marvel Zombies Return #4.

 What If?

-Elloe Kaifi was featured in some issues of What If:
+Elloe Kaifi was featured in several issues of What If: